ai-mcpx/mcpx.jenkins/README.md

 5) Add a parameter to a job (recommended)
 - Configure job → This build is parameterized → Add parameter → "MCP Servers from MCPX Registry"
-- The parameter provides a textbox for the server value and a read-only preview list showing entries as full identifiers.
-- Click "Refresh" to fetch the latest servers from the registry.
-The plugin first tries the job's labeled agent (for freestyle projects: "Restrict where this project can be run"; for pipeline jobs: labels are handled differently), then any online agent, and only as a last resort the controller.
-- Click "Probe" to see exactly where mcpx-cli ran (controller or which agent), which base URL and CLI path were used, and a snippet of the raw JSON output.
-Use this to diagnose missing preview data.
+- Set "Default MCP Server" (optional): Enter a default server value that will be pre-filled in "Build with Parameters"
+- The parameter configuration page shows:
+  - "Default MCP Server": The default value to use when building
+  - "Available MCP Servers": A read-only preview of servers from the registry
+  - "Refresh" button: Fetches the latest servers from the registry
+  - "Probe" button: Tests where mcpx-cli runs and shows raw JSON output
+- In "Build with Parameters", the text field will be pre-filled with the default value from configuration
+- If left empty, the default value from configuration will be used
-- Paste or type the full server name into the textbox (e.g., `io.modelcontextprotocol.anonymous/gerrit-mcp-server`).
+- Paste or type the full server name into the textbox (e.g., `io.modelcontextprotocol.anonymous/gerrit-mcp-server`)

 6) Use it in a build step